128technology/docs/docs/cc_fips_config_audit_event.md

 title: Configuring Audit Events and Logging
 sidebar_label: Audit Events and Logging
 ---
-The Session Smart Router can be configured to maintain a history of several different class of events in its *event log* , which can subsequently be used to support compliance audits, forensics on network issues related to configuration (misapplied or otherwise), and traceability.
+The Session Smart Router can be configured to maintain a history of several different class of events in the *event log* , which can subsequently be used to support compliance audits, forensics on network issues related to configuration (misapplied or otherwise), and traceability.
 This document covers:
 - Types of events available on the router
 - Enabling the Audit events